Metalsprzet/cryptowebrtc/README.md

 Our file webrtc.js in nodejs/public/js is under construction !
 Don't use !

 Look https://github.com/coturn/coturn/wiki/turnserver we need turnserver for better working webrtc

+At webrtcbitcoind.js I add connection for websocket and bitcoin protocol for bitcoind.

+At bitcoind catalogue you will find bitcoin.conf ( partial ) to set connection with nodejs.